 Rebecca is passionate about using investment to improve people’s lives.
 Since joining Big Society Capital in 2015, she has led or managed others to assess and manage debt, equity and property investments that are targeting social impact outcomes across the full spectrum of social issue areas.
 She has a speciality in small scale finance and blended debt/grant product, having led Big Society Capital’s investment into the ~£55 million Access Growth Fund alongside the National Community Lottery Fund and designed a £30 million fund and accompanying evaluation for community lenders.

 Rebecca was awarded a research Churchill Fellowship in 2019 to explore how to most effectively channel socially motivated capital into enterprises having a positive impact on people and places.
 She will visit India, Singapore, Myanmar, the USA and Canada to capture and report on the lessons most relevant for the UK.

-Rebecca has previously worked in the charity sector and across the UK government, including at the Departments for Work and Pensions, and Communities and Local Government.
+Rebecca supports Big Society Capital’s tri-lingual approach as a CFA Charterholder and from her previous experience working in the charity sector and across the UK Government, including at the Departments for Work and Pensions, and Communities and Local Government.